Ferrotype 2 men standing looking into the distance. Victorian era. 1870. Metal photograph.

 The Ferrotype process was developed by the Frenchman Adolphe Alexandre Martin (1824-1896) who was looking for a process to improve the work of engraving on plates for printers.

-Like the ambrotype, the tintype uses a photosensitive collodion base.
+Like the ambrotype, the ferrotype uses a photosensitive collodion base.
 This is spread on a 0.15 mm thick iron plate which has been previously covered with black varnish.

-Simple, fast, inexpensive, the Ferrotype was a huge commercial success and lasted until the eve of the Second World War in Europe.
+Simple, fast, inexpensive, the Ferrotype would experience enormous commercial success and would last until the eve of the Second World War in Europe.

-Like other types of black and white images, Tintypes can be enhanced with colors applied with a brush by artisan photographers.
+Like other types of black and white images, Ferrotypes can be enhanced with colors applied with a brush by artisan photographers.

 Returns & Exchanges